TristanJgn/portfolio-sphere/README.md

 Check it out here: [Portfolio Sphere](https://portfolio-sphere.vercel.app/)\
 Demo Video: [Demo](https://www.loom.com/share/db1fd414fc9f4d1dbe721957d3e1589a)

-Currently, the frontend is being hosted on Vercel, the backend on Render, and the MySQL database on AWS.
+Currently, the frontend is being hosted on Vercel, the backend on Render, and the MySQL database on Railway (Previously on AWS RDS).